-In our study, the varibales were adjusted for different confounding factors including time intervals by decades.
-Based on the multivariable analysis, the negative independent predictors of both survival and recurrence were positive lymph nodes, LVI, heterotopic urinary diversion and NAC.
-This is in contrast to the randomized trials which showed significat increase in survival with neoadjuvant therapy.
-The reason for that is most of the patients who received NAC in our cohort were those with high stage (i.e. T3/T4 and/or bulky lymph nodes) disease.
+lymph nodes, LVI, heterotopic urinary diversion, and NAC.
+This is in contrast to the randomized trials that showed significat increase in survival with neoadjuvant therapy.
+The reason for that is most of the patients who received NAC in our cohort were those with high-stage (i.e., T3/T4 and/or bulky lymph nodes) disease.
 This selection bias may affect the results.